nidahameed/COMP373-Project2/README.md

 # COMP373-P1

+Project 1 and Project 2 additions.
-Project 1 Submission by Molly Dunn and Nida Hameed
+Submission by Molly Dunn and Nida Hameed
+All coding was done with pair programming technique.

 ## To Run
 To Run: add this project to your workspace in Eclipse.
-Then, run the Client.java file to run the project and see the output.
+Then, run the Client.java file in view to run the project and see the output.

 To Run Tests: if you would like to specifically run the JUnit tests for this project, they can be found under Tests and model.testing.